libraries-fi/kirkanta-api/doc/documentation.md

 [API V1](https://api.kirjastot.fi/v1-doc.html)

 **RECENT CHANGES**
 - 2019-02-06: Service hours now always have `times` as an array -- even when the library is closed.
+Previous behavior was to set `times` as `NULL`.
 This should simplify code required to process opening times.

 **PLEASE NOTE**